-But as much as they were in for change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t had a clue how to deal with the situation: it seemed that their very existence was at stake!
+But as much as they were in for a change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t had a clue how to deal with the situation: it seemed that their very existence was at stake!

 Obviously upset and quite irritated one ‘colleague’ did report that lately he had received more project requests from ‘non-ID’ agencies than from direct clients.
-Until two year ago he had never heard of these agencies, nor did he ever knew what they were doing for a living!
+Until two years ago he had never heard of these agencies, nor did he ever knew what they were doing for a living!
 As it turned out they receive huge orders from multi-nationals, are spending unbelievable budgets and turn-over millions!
-“If eventually there is some ‘industrial design’ to be done, they sub-contract this work to some local designer who has the appropriate experience.
+“If eventually there is some ‘industrial design’ to be done, they subcontract this work to some local designer who has the appropriate experience.
 For little money of course!”, he closed off with a deep sigh.

-Then another victim did report a reduction in the amount of projects he was getting, but also he noted that the budgets constantly were under hardest pressure.
+Then another victim did report a reduction in the number of projects he was getting, but also he noted that the budgets constantly were under hardest pressure.
 “All the time I hear that they need more budget for the design of the User-Interface.
-Lately a client asked me whether I could also do some wire-frames and experience flows!”, he continued his ordeal.
+Lately, a client asked me whether I could also do some wire-frames and experience flows!”, he continued his ordeal.
 “Fellows, where will this end if they cannot afford a decent product design?!
 The tail wags the dog here!” he closed off, clearly dissatisfied with the situation at hand.

-Upon my reply, that maybe product design did end up in the tail and now is being wagged, there was no stopping anymore, and the two loudest of the pack started to fire arguments to me; like whether I had forgotten that the product is still the core of a relationship between a company and client; that in fact everybody is talking about the iPhone, not about some OS-gobbledegook, iTunes or whatever there is in the realm of ‘user experience’; and also that Apple became what it is due to its product design, or not?!
+Upon my reply, that maybe product design did end up in the tail and now is being wagged, there was no stopping anymore, and the two loudest of the pack started to fire arguments to me; like whether I had forgotten that the product is still the core of a relationship between a company and client; that in fact, everybody is talking about the iPhone, not about some OS-gobbledegook, iTunes or whatever there is in the realm of ‘user experience’; and also that Apple became what it is due to its product design, or not?!

 “Might be true”, another replied, much to my relief, “but it’s also a fact that the effort for software development is huge these days, even bigger than for hardware, so it’s no surprise that more is happening on that front!
-Core or not core: the biggest effort to design an experience involving hard and software lies in the latter, mate.”
+Core or not core: the biggest effort to design experience involving hard and software lies in the latter, mate.”

-Unfortunately this analysis did not help to cheer up the mood either.
+Unfortunately, this analysis did not help to cheer up the mood either.

 By stating that we, the product designers, might just need to embrace the UX-designers a bit more, also my next attempt to improve the situation did not result in the hoped-for effect yet: “Do you want to imply that I have to listen to some UX-design-punk on how to do my designs?” – one designer reacted, quite agitated – “or maybe even to one of these Design Management-dudes?!
 Man, they all have no clue what good product design is all about!”

-Eventually the discussion came to a consensus, by which we all could agree that product design is as relevant to create an experience as all the other design expertise around – you just have to align all of them to create a larger effect and value.
+Eventually, the discussion came to a consensus, by which we all could agree that product design is as relevant to create an experience as all the other design expertise around – you just have to align all of them to create a larger effect and value.

 Who will pick up the baton?
 My fellows from the bar think it’s them!